 Clicking this will launch the App and allow you to start testing your model.

-Each individual event, competition or division may have their own set of building requirements, including contact depth, contact width and minimum loading distance for wall.
+Each individual event, competition, or division may have its own set of building requirements, including contact depth, contact width, and minimum loading distance for the wall.
 However, there are some consistent building requirements for the app, that should be met regardless of what level of competition you’re in.